mojzu/sso/docs/manual/02_guide_08_api_key.md

   $server_url/v1/auth/key/verify
 ```

-Key can be revoked, this will disable the key created earlier and prevent verify.
+Key can be revoked, this will disable and revoke the key created earlier and prevent verification.

 ```shell
 curl --header "Content-Type: application/json" \